santiagobrunner/Weak-Lensing-Project/README.md

 └── README.md                     # This file
 ```
 ## Data
 Our main dataset consists of 31 million galaxies simulated by the GalSBI software.
 Due to the size of this dataset (~7GB) it was not uploaded to this repository.

-The remaining data used are the power spectrum used to create convergence maps (cl_kappa_mean_225.txt) and the corresponding pseudo power spectrum (pseudo_cl.txt) for the observed sky patch.
+The remaining data used are:
+- Power spectrum used to create convergence maps (cl_kappa_mean_225.txt)
+- Corresponding pseudo power spectrum (pseudo_cl.txt) for the observed sky patch
+- Precomputed MMD² values stored in .npy format for reproducibility

 ## Citation